ahgroup/DSAIRM/auxiliary/docsfordevelopers/notes-and-to-do.md

 * Make sure Latex equations work well when floating task list

 ## Content Improvement
-* Write/update all solutions
+* Check tasks/solutions, especially fitting/nloptr related
-* Add learning objectives to each overview tab
+* Check learning objectives to each overview tab
 * Implement further apps, see below
-* Clean up and make all model diagrams as nice as possible
-  + ensure processes reflected as described in basic bacteria
-  + model variants diagram: change k2 and k4 processes to outflows
+* Once flowdiagramr is ready, use it to re-do model diagrams

 ## Apps to be implemented
 * More complicated HCV PK/PD (SISMID-U4-3/4)